 - 8 tablespoons unsalted butter, melted

-- 1 tablespoons coarse sugar for sprinkling (such as "sugar in the raw")
+- 1 teaspoon coarse sugar for sprinkling (such as demerara)

-- Position a rack in the center of your oven, and preheat to 375°Place an ungreased 10" tart or pie pan (or a 10" oven-proof skilleon a rimmed baking sheet lined with parchment paper, and set aside.
+- Position a rack in the center of your oven, and preheat to 375°F. Place a 10-inch round baking pan (or oven-proof skillet) on a rimmed baking sheet lined with parchment paper to catch drips, and set aside.

 - In a medium bowl, whisk together the brown sugar, cornstarch, and salt.
 Add the rhubarb and strawberries, and gently toss to coat.
 Spread the fruit in the prepared pan and set aside.

-- In another medium bowl (or the same one, scraped fairly clean), sift together the granulated sugar, flours, cinnamon, baking powder, and salt.
-Stir in the oats.
+- In another medium bowl (or the same one, scraped fairly clean), whisk together the granulated sugar, flours, oats, cinnamon, baking powder, and salt.
 Add the egg and, using your hands, mix thoroughly, squeezing, tossing and pinching handfuls of the mixture, to produce moist little particles.
-Sprinkle the mixture evenly over the plums.
+Sprinkle the mixture evenly over the fruit.